henrygd/bigger-picture/readme.md

 ## Passing Item Data via Object

 If you want to track the default open / close animation, also add a property `element` that contains a node on the page.
-If you're not using the default intro animation, this does not matter.
+If you're not using the default intro animation, this is not needed.

 ```js
 let items = [